TuragaLab/snapshotscope/README.md

 # Differentiable 3D Snapshot Microscope

-This repository contains official PyTorch code for implementing Fourier convolutions and FourierNets/FourierUNets from the paper: [*Programmable 3D snapshot microscopy with Fourier convolutional networks*](https://arxiv.org/abs/2104.10611).
+This repository contains official PyTorch code for implementing a differentiable snapshot microscope and the relevant experiment scripts from the paper: [*Programmable 3D snapshot microscopy with Fourier convolutional networks*](https://arxiv.org/abs/2104.10611).

 ![Figure 1 from the paper showing our FourierNet/FourierUNet architectures](figs/fig1.png)
 ![Figure 2 from the paper showing how FourierNet succeeds at optimizing microscopes](figs/fig2.png)